 - Levodopa (co-beneldopa or co-careldopa) is a medicine that may also be used in Parkinson's disease.
 It replaces a brain chemical which helps to control movements.

-- Anticholinergic medicines (eg, trihexyphenidyl or procyclidine) work by blocking a chemical called acetylcholine, which can cause muscle spasms for some people with dystonia.
+- Anticholinergic medicines (for example, trihexyphenidyl or procyclidine) work by blocking a chemical called acetylcholine, which can cause muscle spasms for some people with dystonia.

 - Diazepam creates a generalised relaxation.
 It can also make you feel drowsy.